 2. Consultant or contractor?

 You might’ve noticed we’ve not settled on either term so far during this article; that’s because the difference between an IT consultant and an IT contractor runs a little deeper than simple semantics.
+Each carries their own weight and meaning, and imply different responsibilities and skills.

 A consultant will be more readily sought by a company looking for a quick and immediate fix, whereas a contractor will be a longer-term investment.
 A consultant will often come in as an advisor of sorts, make a judgement on what work needs to be performed, and then go about delivering that solution.
 A contractor is more likely to get their hands dirty, to be instructed by their client on exactly what they want, and then be tasked with delivering it.
 They may well take up an advisory role, too, but their main duty will be delivering the work.